Saluana/busndb/docs/configuration.md

-# BusNDB Configuration Guide
+# skibbaDB Configuration Guide

-BusNDB provides extensive configuration options to optimize SQLite performance for your specific use case.
+skibbaDB provides extensive configuration options to optimize SQLite performance for your specific use case.
 This guide covers all available configuration options with practical examples and performance recommendations.

 ## Table of Contents